jyaymie/siftora-backend/README.md

 ##

-✨ Thank you for checking out SIFTORA! ✨
+✨ Thank you for checking out Siftora! ✨